 I really do like almost any music, but I am not into Heavy Metal or too keen on the techno type music.
 I am always willing to check out new music and sometimes and surprised at what I find myself liking.
 Right now I am loving Darius Rucker and still drag out the ole Hootie and the Blowfish music for comparison sake.
+Phil Phillips (Idol) and Alex & Sierra (X Factor) are frequent choices also.
 I listen to XM Radio most of the time, so I don't buy many CD's.

 Reading is a passion on mine and I love checking out some of the non-mainstream books that aren't even close to best-sellers... yet!
 I also enjoy reading "what my kids are into".
 Even though it may not be my thing, I like knowing what types of books they are interested in.
 It is so fun to see how their tastes change as they grow.
-I've just read the 9th book in the Sookie Stackhouse series.
+I've read the books in the Sookie Stackhouse series, but have no interest in the tv series.
 The Aurora Teegarden series is by the same author and quite enjoyable.

 Okay, if you really want to know, I have "done" almost any craft that has been invented.
 I am better at some than others.
 Knitting, crocheting, tatting, are not my thing, but I love tatted items.
 I grew up with a very crafty mother, and I think we paper mache`ed (sp?), decoupaged, tole painted, leather tooled, any and everything imaginable in the 70's.
 I love crafting of all shapes and sizes and am always interested in the next big fad for crafters.